John Loring (designer)

-John Loring (born November 23, 1939) is design director emeritus of Tiffany & Co., where he was design director from 1979 to 2009.
-He is the author of numerous books about Tiffany's and art in general and a longtime contributor to Architectural Digest.
+John Robbins Loring (November 23, 1939 – June 6, 2026) was an American fashion design director and art historian.
+He was latterly design director emeritus of Tiffany & Co., where he had been design director from 1979 to 2009.
+He is the author of numerous books about Tiffany's and art in general and was a longtime contributor to Architectural Digest.

-Biography
+Life and career

+John Loring was born in Chicago, Illinois, on November 23, 1939.

-Prior to joining Tiffany in 1979 as design director, Loring was the New York bureau chief of Architectural Digest, as well as being one of the magazine's principal editorial contributors.
-He was also a professor of art at the graduate school of the University of California.
+Prior to joining Tiffany in 1979 as design director, Loring was the New York bureau chief of Architectural Digest, as well as having been one of the magazine's principal editorial contributors.
+In 1977 he was a distinguished visiting professor at the University of California Davis.

-He earned a Bachelor of Arts degree in English literature from Yale University in 1960.
+Loring earned a Bachelor of Arts degree in English literature from Yale University in 1960.
 After graduating, he continued his studies for four more years at the Ecole des Beaux Arts in Paris.
 Since 1964, his prints and paintings have been exhibited in Europe and the United States.

-Loring continues to write on art and design.
-He serves on the Acquisitions Committee of The Museum of Modern Art's Department of Prints and Illustrated Books.
-He is also a serious collector of 20th-century furniture and ceramics.
-His interests in cooking and interior design have been recognized in major publications, including The New York Times Magazine, Bon Appetit, Food and Wine, Architectural Digest, House & Garden, L’Oeil, Arbitare, GQ, House Beautiful, Metropolitan Home, Gala, The New Yorker and French Vogue.
-He was honored with the feature profile in The New Yorker (August 10, 1992).
+He continued to write on art and design.
+He served on the Acquisitions Committee of The Museum of Modern Art's Department of Prints and Illustrated Books.
+He was also a serious collector of 20th-century furniture and ceramics.
+His interests in cooking and interior design have been recognized in major publications, including The New York Times Magazine, Bon Appetit, Food and Wine, Architectural Digest, House & Garden, L’Oeil, Arbitare, GQ, House Beautiful, Metropolitan Home, Gala, The New Yorker, and French Vogue.
+He was featured in a profile in The New Yorker's August 10, 1992, issue.

 In a foreword to Loring's 2011 photography book Christian Lost or Found, photojournalist Harry Benson praises his friend: "With every project he tackles, John Loring's instinctive brilliance produces a little magic, and he has one of the best eyes for photography in the world.
 You cannot but linger over his photographs – You find there a haunting elegance that stays with you."

+Loring died in Palm Beach, Florida, on June 6, 2026, at the age of 86.

 Works

-Public displays of Loring's work include US Customhouse; NYC; Prudential Life Institution Co. of America Eastern home office; Woodbridge, NJ; City of Scranton, PA; Western Savings, Philadelphia; Tivoli Gardens, Copenhagen.
+Public displays of Loring's work include at the Alexander Hamilton U.S. Custom House in New York City; the Prudential Life Institution Co. of America Eastern home office in Woodbridge, Nee Jersey; in the City of Scranton, Pennsylvania; Western Savings in Philadelphia; and at Tivoli Gardens in Copenhagen.
 Loring's work is part of the permanent collections of numerous museums, including: